kserve/kserve/docs/KFSERVING_DEBUG_GUIDE.md

 ```

 ### Inference Service in OOM status
-If you see revision fail reason `ExitCode137`, this usually indicates that the inference service pod is out of memory and you might need to bump up the
+If you see `ExitCode137` from the revision status, this means the revision has failed and this usually happens when the inference service pod is out of memory.
+To address it, you might need to bump up the
 memory limit of the `InferenceService`.
 ```bash
 kubectl get revision $(kubectl get configuration sklearn-iris-predictor-default --output jsonpath="{.status.latestCreatedRevisionName}")